 A simple trick would be to predict the direction of the weather.
 If it is heading from dry to wet, expect temperatures to fall and hence, inflating your tires at a higher pressure will give you more grip and control as the weather changes.

 Similarly, a drying track will cause your tires to heat up quickly, so staying on the lower end of the optimum range will help you.
 As these conditions cannot have a fixed optimum window, we can only say “practice makes perfect”.
 Try out a range of tire pressure setups in varying conditions for many different events using The Sim Grid’s Daily Racing option.

 Time of Day

 This one isn’t all that significant, mainly because most events have a fixed time slot.
-But when it comes to endurance or dusk and dawn events, the time of the day can influence your tire pressures.
-Colder tracks need more pressure and vice versa.
+When it comes to endurance or dusk and dawn events, the time of the day can influence your tire pressures.
+Colder tracks need more tire pressure and vice versa.

 And that concludes our lecture on tire pressures!
 These four tyres may seem unimportant in how much air they hold, but the effect of even the slightest differences can cost you precious seconds over a stint.
 You can find more information on this and everything ACC on Coach Dave’s Academy.
 You can also sharpen your skills by heading over to The Sim Grid!